 - Mix with your hands until combined.
 The mixture may not seem overly wet and that’s fine – you want it to be a very slightly damp feel like sand.
 It should hold together when you squeeze it.

 - Fill each half of the mold – pack in tightly then overflow each end.
 Push the halves together firmly, and remove excess powder that squeezed out of the circumference of the mold edge.

 - Let the mold sit with both top and bottom for several minutes.
 Remove half of the mold and allow to dry with the other half on 6-8 hours.
 Hold the uncovered side face down in your palm and lightly tap on the back of the metal mold with a spoon to remove.
 Let dry an additional hour and then store by wrapping tightly.

 - Keep away from moisture, and do not store in the bathroom.

 How did yours turn out?
-If you happen to snap a pic, tag us on Instagram at @RebootedMom and let us see a pic of your creation!
+If you happen to snap a pic, tag us on Instagram at @RebootedMom and let us see your creation!